 - Breast Augmentation: This surgery involves using silicone or saline implants to augment the size of the bust.
 Candidates for this surgery may have asymmetrical breasts, or they may be unhappy with their chest size.
 Your plastic surgeon will use Crisalix 3D imaging to help you choose the right implant size based on your desired results.

 Now that you know the difference between a breast lift and a breast augmentation, how do you know which procedure to pick?
 If you’re looking to increase your breast size, you’ll probably want a breast augmentation.
 If your nipples are pointed down toward your feet as a result of lost volume, you may want to explore your breast lift options.

-To learn more about these procedures, schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practice also serves the greater Roseville and Sacramento metro areas.
+To learn more about these procedures, schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practices also serve Coeur d’Alene and the Sacramento metro area.
 Granite Bay (916) 773-5559 and Sacramento (916) 929-1833